“`

 As people across Los Angeles, Austin, and past turn their homes into hubs of research paper, staycations are over just a pandemic fad—they’re a trend with staying power.
 The benefits are plentiful: fewer carbon emissions, no long TSA lines, and the joy of learning that your neighbor’s dog also snores.

-1. Discover local wonders you never knew existed.
+1. Find local wonders you never knew was present.

 2. Support local businesses and artisans.

-3. Get Familiar With creativity with virtual travel experiences.
+3. Get Familiar With creativity with video travel experiences.

 4. Find relaxation without the stress of travel.